hollyschinsky/phonegap-workshop/data-storage.md

   node server
   ```

-    > The server implements CORS (Cross-Origin Resource Sharing) to support cross-site HTTP requests.
-You can therefore
-    invoke the services from a file loaded from another domain or from the file system.

   Since services/json/ConferenceService.js points to **localhost**, this will only work when running the
   application in the browser on your computer, and not on your device because it doesn't know your computer